ricardoalcocer/acspushmod/README.md

 Titanium CommonJS Library to register device for ACS Push Notifications.
 Simply add this file to your project and follow the usage instructions below.

 ## Motivation
-Push notifications with Titanium is sometimes a bit esoteric.
-With this library I'm simply trying to make it super easy.
+Push notifications with Titanium are sometimes a bit esoteric.
+With this library I'm simply trying to make it super easy to implement

 ## Status
 This is a work in progress.
 So far I have only tested on Android device (and it works).
 I have not reason to believe it won't work on iOS, but haven't tested yet.